 Warrants.
-The Company has outstanding warrants to purchase an aggregate of 4,507,816 shares of Common Stock, at exercise prices ranging from \$0.01 to \$8.34, which expire at various dates through December 31, 2005, including Warrants to purchase 1,753,750 shares of Common Stock issued in the Company's initial public offering in November 1996 (the "Warrants").
-Warrants to purchase 152,500 warrants and 152,500 shares of Common Stock are issuable upon exercise of the Underwriters' Warrants.
-The following summary of the provisions of the Warrants is qualified in its entirety by reference to the Warrant Agreement between the Company and American Stock Transfer and Trust Company, as Warrant Agent (the "Warrant of which this Prospectus forms a part.

-Each Warrant entitles the registered holder thereof to purchase one share of Common Stock at \$6.00 per share at any time on or before November 19, 2001 (the "Expiration Date").
-The exercise price and the number of shares of Common Stock issuable upon the exercise of each Warrant are subject to adjustment in the event of a stock split, stock dividend, recapitalization, merger, consolidation or certain other events.
-The Warrants may be redeemed by the Company, at a price of \$.10 per Warrant, upon not less than 30 days prior written notice at any time on or before the Expiration Date, provided the average of the closing bid quotations of the Common Stock, during the period of twenty (20) consecutive trading days ending on the third day prior to the date upon which the notice of redemption is given, as reported on The Nasdaq SmallCap Market (or if the Common Stock is not quoted thereon, the closing sale price of the Common Stock on the Nasdaq National Market or other principal securities exchange upon which the Common Stock is then quoted or listed, or such other reporting system that provides closing sale prices for the Common Stock), has been at least 150% of the then exercise price of the Warrants.
-The Warrants will be exercisable until the close of business on the day immediately preceding the date fixed for the redemption of the Warrants in the notice of redemption.
+The Company has outstanding warrants to purchase an aggregate of 4,357,816 shares of Common Stock, at exercise prices ranging from \$0.01 to \$8.25, which expire at various dates through December 31, 2005.
+Warrants to purchase 1,753,750 shares of Common Stock were issued in the Company's initial public offering in November 1996 (the "Public Warrants").
+Each Public Warrant entitles the registered holder thereof to purchase one share of Common Stock at \$6.00 per share for a period of four years commencing November 20, 1997 and ending November 19, 2001 (the "Exercise Period").
+The exercise price and the number of shares of Common Stock issuable upon the exercise of each Public Warrant are subject to adjustment in the event of a stock split, stock dividend, recapitalization, merger, consolidation or certain other events.
+The Public Warrants may be redeemed by the Company, at a price of \$.10 per Public Warrant, upon not less than 30 days prior written notice at any time during the Exercise Period, provided the average of the closing bid quotations of the Common Stock, during the period of twenty (20) consecutive trading days ending on the third day prior to the date upon which the notice of redemption is given, as reported on The Nasdaq SmallCap Market (or if the Common Stock is not quoted thereon, the closing sale price of the Common Stock on the Nasdaq National Market or other principal securities exchange upon which the Common Stock is then quoted or listed, or such other reporting system that provides closing sale prices for the Common Stock), has been at least 150% of the then exercise price of the Public Warrants.
+The Company has agreed to pay Rickel & Associates, Inc. under circumstances in accordance with applicable NASD rules a fee of 5% of the exercise price of each Public Warrant exercised for soliciting the exercise of outstanding Public Warrants.